210823-Enterprise/NotBad-P1/README.md

 ## Features

-List of features ready and TODOs for future development
+List of features:
 * Easy to use and straightforward user API.
 * No need for SQL, HQL, or any databse specific language.
-* Straightforward and simple Annotation based for ease of use.
+* Straightforward and simple annotations for ease of use.

 To-do list: [`for future iterations`]
 * Mapping of join columns inside of entities.